6.0L Power Stroke Cooling System Background & Coolant Selection

 Engine coolant types are not cross-compatible; do not mix different engine coolant brands, colors, product lines, etc. If you are converting to a new engine coolant, a flushing or cleaning compound should be used to removal all trace elements of the old coolant.
 Fleetguard Restore and Restore Plus are popular, highly effective cleaning solutions but with different purposes.
 Restore concentrates on removing silicate gel, oil, grease, and fuel.
 Restore plus, on the other hand, is a mild acid that removes rust and scale buildup.
 Be warned that using any cleaner that may remove particulates (such as rust) from the cooling system risks clogging the oil cooler.
 For this reason, we're using Fleetguard Restore and not Restore Plus.
 Our goal is to remove all silicate compounds from the cooling system and convert to a more stable, silicate-free engine coolant.

-In the following procedures, we'll be using Fleetguard Restore as our cleaning element and replacing the OEM Motorcraft Gold engine coolant and a Fleetguard silicate free ELC formulation.
+In the following procedures, we'll be using Fleetguard Restore as our cleaning element and replacing the OEM Motorcraft Gold engine coolant with a Fleetguard silicate free ELC formulation.
 The standard service life of Fleetguard CC36073 ELC is 300,000 miles, compared to Ford's 45,000 mile flush interval.

 Some quick notes about the following cooling system flush procedures: